10/31/2024

 Operator

-Thanks.
-We'll connect to Anna Glassgen with the B. Riley.
+We'll go next to Anna Glaston with the B. Reillys.

 speaker

 Hey, good afternoon.
-Thanks for taking my questions.
+Thanks for taking my question.
 I guess I'd like to start on continuing on Larry's question on SFG.
-You know, looking at the adjusted EBITDA margin compared to last year, I would have expected a little bit more of an uplift considering the year of the year sales increase.
-Could you maybe dig into a little bit more what's going on in the margin in the quarter?
+You know, looking at the adjusted EBITDA margin compared to last year, I would have expected a little bit more of an uplift considering the year-over-year sales increased.
+Could you maybe dig into a little bit more what's going on in SFG margin in the quarter?

 speaker

-Yeah.
-So great question, Anna.
+Yeah, so great question, Anna.
 And so what we saw happening was ahead on the Marucci side of things.
-So as they get ready for the MLB launch next year, they're spending ahead there as well as spending ahead for softball related launches as well.
-And so that puts some pressure on the margin side in SSG.
+So as they get ready for the MLB launch next year, they're spending ahead there as well as spending ahead for softball-related launches as well.
+And so that put some pressure on the margin side in SSG.

 speaker

-And on that Marucci piece, I think based on Cody's disclosures, they grew about 2% in the quarter.
+Got it.
+And on that Marucci piece – I think based on, you know, Cody's disclosures, they grew about 2% in the quarter.
 And you're expecting, I think, roughly flattish in 4Q.
-I believe heading into the year we expected double digit growth from that plan.
-Talk a little bit more about the consumer pressure that you'd referenced, just expectations around Marucci versus coming into the year.
+I believe heading into the year, we expected, you know, double-digit growth from that plan.
+Can you talk a little bit more about is that, you know, the consumer pressure that you'd referenced, just expectations around the retrievers coming into the year?

 speaker